pkic/pqccm/README.md

 ## Utimaco

-QSafe firmware extension.
+uTrust Identiy and QSafe firmware extension.
 Software simulator availabe, Dilithium in process of updated to round 3 version

 ## Thales